-Previously, Herman served as a curator at La Loge in Brussels, a space dedicated to contemporary art, architecture, and theory, where she curated Learning from Artemisia by Uriel Orlow, Palais de Justice by Carey Young, Despina by Zoë Paul, among other projects.
-Between 2016 and 2020, she was editor of De Witte Raaf, a bimonthly art journal distributed in Belgium and The Netherlands, and a theory tutor at the department of Contextual Design at the Design Academy Eindhoven.
-Between 2018 and 2020 Herman was curator of The New Sanctuary, the 12th Satellite programme at Jeu de Paume in Paris, CAPC in Bordeaux, and the Museo Amparo de Puebla in Mexico.
+Prior to her current roles, Herman served as a curator at La Loge in Brussels, a space dedicated to contemporary art, architecture, and theory, where she curated various projects including Uriel Orlow's 'Learning from Artemisia,' Carey Young's 'Palais de Justice,' and Zoë Paul's 'Despina.'
+From 2016 to 2020, she held the position of editor at De Witte Raaf, a bimonthly art journal distributed in Belgium and The Netherlands, and was a theory tutor at the department of Contextual Design at the Design Academy Eindhoven during that period.
+Between 2018 and 2020, Herman served as the curator of 'The New Sanctuary,' the 12th Satellite programme held at Jeu de Paume in Paris, CAPC in Bordeaux, and the Museo Amparo de Puebla in Mexico.

-She is co-editor of The Floor is Uneven.
-Does It Slope?
-(Mousse Publishing, 2019) and co-author of publications including Herewith the Clues (Sternberg Press, 2019) and Experience Traps (Motto Distribution, 2018).
-Laura’s reviews and essays have appeared in Mousse, Frieze, Spike Art Quarterly, Metropolis M, Bomb, and elsewhere, and she has (co-)curated exhibitions and events including Family Fictions, an exhibition at Extra City Kunsthal (2019), Natural Capital (Modal Alam)' in collaboration with Charlotte Dumoncel D’Argence and Offshore Studio (Bozar, Brussels, 2018), Definition Series: Infrastructure at the Storefront for Art and Architecture (New York, 2016), Third Nature at the Hessel Museum (New York, 2016), The Office for Doubts and Desires at P!, (New York, 2016), and Wild Horses & Trojan Dreams at Marres (Maastricht, 2013).
-Between 2013 and 2015, Laura served as an assistant curator at Z33, House for Contemporary Art.
+She has co-edited the publication "The Floor is Uneven.
+Does It Slope?"
+(Mousse Publishing, 2019) and has been involved as a co-author in other publications including "Herewith the Clues" (Sternberg Press, 2019) and "Experience Traps" (Motto Distribution, 2018).
+Herman's reviews and essays have been featured in renowned art publications such as Mousse, Frieze, Spike Art Quarterly, Metropolis M, Bomb, rekto:verso, and others.
+She has curated exhibitions and events such as 'Family Fictions' at Extra City Kunsthal (2019), 'Natural Capital (Modal Alam)' in collaboration with Charlotte Dumoncel D’Argence and Offshore Studio as part of Europalia Indonesia's Curatorial Award at Bozar, Brussels (2018), 'Definition Series: Infrastructure' at the Storefront for Art and Architecture in New York (2016), 'Third Nature' at the Hessel Museum in New York (2016), 'The Office for Doubts and Desires' at P! in New York (2016), and 'Wild Horses & Trojan Dreams' at Marres in Maastricht (2013).
+From 2013 to 2015, she worked as an assistant curator at Z33, House for Contemporary Art.

-Laura received an MA from the Center for Curatorial Studies, Bard College, New York, in 2016, and an MA in Comparative Modern Literature from Ghent University in 2010.
+She obtained an MA from the Center for Curatorial Studies, Bard College, New York, in 2016, and an MA in Comparative Modern Literature from Ghent University in 2010.